Below are some questions frequently asked by parents:

 Q: Where do lost items on the bus go?

-A lost and found is located at the Transportation Dept. You are welcome to come and search for your lost item with assistance from office personnel.
+A lost and found is located at the Transportation Department.
+You are welcome to come and search for your lost item with assistance from office personnel.

 Q: What is the late run policy for buses?

 HS/MS students may not ride a late bus without a written bus pass signed by a teacher or school administrator.
-Elementary students must submit a consent authorization form prior to utilizing the bus for after school programs.
-On all grade levels, students may ride only their assigned bus.
-Drop off locations may be much further from home than their regular bus stop.
+Elementary students must submit a consent authorization form prior to utilizing the bus for after-school programs.
+At all grade levels, students may ride only their assigned bus.
+Drop-off locations may be much further from home than their regular bus stop.